suzannejmatthews/suzannejmatthews.github.io/_posts/2018-07-18-pi-image-instructions.markdown

 sudo make install
 {% endhighlight %}

-Next, we need to update the PATH variable in .bashrc so that way we will be able to access the MPI executables anywhere.
+Next, we need to update the `PATH` variable in `.bashrc` so we will be able to access the MPI executables anywhere.
 From the home directory:

 1. Open up `.bashrc`
 2. Add to the end of the file the line: `PATH=$PATH:/home/pi/mpich2-install/bin`

-Once you are done with these, test out mpiexec using the following command:
+Once you are done, test out `mpiexec` using the following command:

 {% highlight bash %}
 mpiexec -n 2 hostname